Tietoevry-Create/gh-actions-workshop/README.md

 - Knowledge of Git and Pull Requests are assumed

 If you don't want to use a text editor, it's possible to do everything on <https://github.dev>, which essentially is a web-based version of Visual Studio Code.

+## What are GitHub Actions?

+GitHub Actions are a way to automate your workflows.
+Anything that needs to be done _every time something happens_ it typically a job for machines.
+GitHub Actions can trigger any time code changes, a pull request is opened, a new release is created, and more.
+You can even add a button in the GitHub UI to trigger a workflow manually.

+Typical use cases for GitHub Actions include:

+- Running tests
+- Building and deploying applications
+- Sending notifications
+- Creating releases
+- Checking for security vulnerabilities

+Ok, that's the introduction out of the way, let's get started!

 ## 0 Getting started